-A Q+A with Tom Lee, an amateur war correspondent and photojournalist in Libya
+A Q&A with Tom Lee, An Amateur War Correspondent in Libya

 A gap year is all about new experiences.
 It's about going out into the world and doing something different.
 It doesn't matter whether that's travelling, volunteering or working abroad, as long as it's something that you have a passion for and something that you believe in.